Medical Chaperone Training Program (CTP-2)Back

 - Correctly document a chaperone's presence and involvement in any clinical encounter

-Provider approved by the California Board of Registered Nursing, Provider #CEP 15761, for 2 CE contact hours.
+Professional Boundaries, Inc. DBA PBI Education is an approved provider with the California Board of Registered Nursing, Provider #CEP 15761.
+This course is accredited by the California Board of Registered Nursing for 2 CE contact hours.

 "This course was very easy to navigate through, and thoroughly covered the topic of appropriately utilizing a chaperone.
 I also liked the variety of tools used to cover the various topics, such as videos, vignettes, etc. rather than just reading slides.....this made it more interesting as well as providing a better/relatable and more understandable visual. "